DoubleGremlin181/DoubleGremlin181.github.io/_posts/2020-07-17-github-profile-interactive-readme-tutorial.md

 ```

-8) Add you email ID and password as Secrets to your repo on GitHub
+8) Add your email ID and password as Secrets to your repo on GitHub
 >Settings -> Secrets -> New Secret